sulfo/xml-sitemap-feed/readme.txt

 == Upgrade Notice ==

 = 4.4 =
 Google News Sitemap: limit posts to certain categories.
-Some (query) optimizations and a bugfix.
+Some (query) optimizations and a bugfixes.

 == Changelog ==